algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 For the audio, we will use the melody and notes of the original music, already generated in the code.
 The high score will be set back to 0.
 The player starts with 3 lives and 0 points at level 1.
 The placement of the pellets, Pac-Man and the ghosts as well are their starting directions are as follow.

 ![filled maze](../pictures/FilledPac-Maze.png)

 There are 240 small pellet, as well as 4 big ones.
 The player has to wait for the intro music to stop in order for him to be able to move.

 ### Game loop

 A game loop is executed at each frame.
+The game should be running at 24 FPS (frames per second)

 #### Input check

 At each game loop, the first step is to check if the player did an input, and check what the input is.
 Only 5 input are recognized by the game, all 4 direction arrows and escape.
 The direction arrows are used to move in the maze, only if possible.
 It is possible to move in a direction only if there are no walls.
 Escape is used to quit the game at any time.
 When the game is closed, all progression is lost.

+#### Collision Check

+The goal of this step is to check if any element of the game collide between them.
+This will be done by the [collision handler](#collision-handling).

 #### Game update

-Position of both Pac-Man and the ghosts are updated first.
-Ghosts' positions is updated thanks to their [behavioural AI](#ghost-ai).
-Pac-Man continues to move in the same direction if nothing was input, or in the inputed direction if possible.
-Pac-Man can do 180°, while the ghosts cannot.
-Points, level and lives will be updated if the conditions to update them are complete.
-Win and lose conditions are also checked at this step.
+This is where we check if anything needs an update.
+First, we need to update the score.
+Then we need to check if the [fruit apparition condition](#score-management) is met.
+We also need to check if we go, stay or leave fright time.
+Next, we need to check if we have to go to the next level, stay, or lose a life and continue.
+Lastly, we need to check if the [Game Over conditions](#game-over) are met.

 #### Rendering

-After updating their position in the code, we have to display their actual new position in the maze.
-It includes fruits if the conditions are met, pellets, ghosts and Pac-Man.
+After updating their position in the code, we have to display the actual new position of ghosts and Pac-Man in the maze.
+We also need to change the score, display the fruit if needed or any animation depending on the conditions.

 #### Sound

 Here, we need to check if any sound effect needs to be played depending on the situation, and output them.
-Else, the background music should be looping, or continue where it was stopped for a sound effect.
+Else, the background music should be looping.
 ## Test Plan

 For the test plan, please refer to [this document](../QA/test-plan.md).